 The orbiter carries a crew of two and has a cabin with a capacity for six passengers or space station crew or a payload of up to 750 kg of cargo.
 Its blunt, swept-back shape reflects the fact that streamlining is not required for flight in space and reduces heating during reentry into the atmosphere.

 Spacecab’s most basic design features have been selected so that existing technology can be used.
-As such, it can be readily certifiable for airline standards.
-It therefore incorporates as many conventional airliner design features as practicable, such as carrying pilots and taking off and landing horizontally.
+As such, it can be certificated for routine passenger carrying.
+It incorporates as many conventional airliner design features as practicable, such as carrying pilots and taking off and landing horizontally.

-In order to use existing engines and proven materials, and to have the margins required for civil certification, the booster has four turbojet engines to provide the power for take-off, acceleration to Mach 2, flyback and landing, plus two rocket engines to accelerate Spacecab from Mach 2 to Mach 4, at which point the orbiter will separate.
+In order to use existing engines and proven materials, and to have the margins required for civil certification, Spacecab has two stages.
+The carrier aeroplane stage has four turbojet engines to provide the power for take-off, acceleration to Mach 2, flyback and landing, plus two rocket engines to accelerate Spacecab from Mach 2 to Mach 4, at which point the orbiter will separate.

 Spacecab can be used for launching satellites, transporting crew and supplies to space stations, sending up mechanics for satellite maintenance and repair, and government human spaceflight missions.
-Spacecab can be used to provide safe and economical transport to and from the International Space Station (ISS), which is an urgent requirement, and in the future it can transport passengers to and from space hotels.
+Spacecab can be used to provide safe and economical transport to and from the International Space Station, which is an urgent requirement, and will be able to transport passengers to and from space hotels.

 - Conservative design

 Spacecab comprises two stages: a booster and an orbiter.
 The orbiter is partly buried in the booster to protect it from air loads during the boost phase of the flight to Mach 4 and to reduce the drag at supersonic speeds.